Credit Card Surcharge Sign | Hands Passing A Credit Card

 For more templates straight from the source, we recommend visiting credit card brands’ sites like Visa to see more examples you can build on.

-POS Credit Card Surcharge Signage
+Pos Credit Card Surcharge Signage

 Convenience Fee Wording